otsheln1k/syncdir.scm/README.md

 ## Command syntax

+Commands are text into which variables are inserted on each invocation.
+The variables (keys) are usually file names.
+Resulting command is then passed to the shell (with Guile's `system` procedure).
+Special characters in inserted text are escaped according to the escaping rules for that command.

-Commands may be rather complicated and require large amounts of escaping for shells and other programs which will interpret the command (e.g. when passing a command to Emacs with `emacsclient -c`).
+Commands may be rather complicated and require large amounts of file name escaping for shells and other programs which will interpret the command (e.g. when passing a command to Emacs with `emacsclient -c`).
 Thus, rather complex escaping rules might be required to prevent unexpected results when dealing with unusual file names (including